 - Postings that request donations, application fees, or investments cannot be listed on Handshake.

-The Career Services and Student Engagement Office has established these criteria for identifying appropriate entrepreneurial employment opportunities for promotion through its services.
+The Career Connections & Community Engagement Office has established these criteria for identifying appropriate entrepreneurial employment opportunities for promotion through its services.
 Start-ups must have progressed sufficiently in their business development process so that they can:

 - Provide a company name, business address, website and email address, and identify a principal as the key contact;